 About this course

-Join the next generation of digital health technology engineers and design the health and wellbeing devices of the future.
+Join the next generation of digital health technology engineers and design the health and wellbeing devices of the future on this biomedical electronic engineering degree.
 You’ll study key aspects of electronic engineering such as digital systems, solid state devices and computer engineering, and combine this with life sciences.

 Life sciences modules introduce you to cell biology, the body’s essential systems, and neuroscience.
 The 2 disciplines come together in specialist biomedical electronic engineering modules.